GeoChart/geochart.js/README.md

 * Mandatory: :ballot_box_with_check:
 * Default value: `undefined`

 The URL path to the json file containing the map data or the object itself.
 This option is necessary and can be provided as a link or a TopoJSON JavaScript object.
 Each country of the TopoJSON needs to provide a properties object with a key `iso_a2`.
-This value of it is a country code according to [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+The value of it is a country code according to [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ### options.data
 * Type: `String` or `Object`